ycandau/explorer/README.md

 A little extra feedback is provided to the user with a CSS color and scale transition on the caret icon, when the cursor hovers over the line.

-The whole tree can also be closed by clicking on the cross situated at the right of the root folder.
+The whole tree can be closed by clicking on the cross situated at the right of the root folder.

 ---